vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 As seen in Figure 13.13, the desert southwest is the best place in the U.S. for solar thermal electricity generation.
 It makes sense that deserts would be good spots, since effective concentration requires no interference from clouds.
 Incidentally, transmitting electricity over intermediate distances (across regions) is fairly efficient: typically better than 90% for distances shorter than ~1,000 km.

 220
-Figure 13.24: Parabolic trough-based ST plant, in which part of the power gener- ation facility is seen in the background.
+Figure 13.24: Parabolic trough-based ST plant, in which part of the power generation facility is seen in the background.
 Reflectors must be spaced out to prevent self-shadowing.
 From U.S. DOE.
-Figure 13.25: One of three "power tow- ers" of the Ivanpah facility in California.
+Figure 13.25: One of three "power towers" of the Ivanpah facility in California.
 By Craig Dietrich.

 [^92]:
 thus the "optional storage" block in Figure 13.23